evainnocente/Yeast_DE_analysis/README.md

 Overall sequence was quality was good according to FastQC.
 There were elevated levels of overrepresented sequences, but I did not trim these as recommended for differential gene expression analysis (Liao & Shi, 2020).
 Mapping rate to the salmon index ranged from 74.22-92.28% for the nine samples.

 When comparing the thin vs. mature stages, 1177 genes had a significant positive log-fold change and 1248 genes had a significant negative log-fold change (adjusted p-value < 0.05) (Fig. 1).
 The top five most significantly differentially expressed genes were TKL2, AFR1, YPR127W, DSF1, and ADI1 (all with a negative log-fold change).
+All significantly expressed genes for this comparison can be found in [Supplemental Data 1.](./data/results/thin_vs_mature_shrink_results.csv)

 <img width="875" height="540" alt="fig1" src="https://github.com/user-attachments/assets/b698923f-5cb4-4d35-956a-926925ee9be6" />

 Figure 1.
 Volcano plot showing the differentially expressed genes between the thin and mature stages, where significant genes with a negative log-fold change are blue and significant genes with a positive log-fold change are red.

 When comparing the mature vs. early stages, 1561 genes had a significant positive log-fold change, and 1463 had a significant negative log-fold change (adjusted p-value < 0.05) (Fig. 2).
 The top five most significantly differentially expressed genes were TDH1 (negative log-fold change), FLO11 (positive), OLE1 (negative), PDC6 (negative), and HXT1 (negative).
+All significantly expressed genes for this comparison can be found in [Supplemental Data 2.](./data/results/mature_vs_early_shrink_results.csv)

 <img width="875" height="540" alt="fig2" src="https://github.com/user-attachments/assets/f91d5172-7e9b-4db1-9bac-ff5408ace39c" />

 Figure 2.
 Volcano plot showing the differentially expressed genes between the mature and early stages, where significant genes with a negative log-fold change are blue and significant genes with a positive log-fold change are red.

 When comparing the thin vs. early stages, 1158 genes had a significant positive log-fold change, and 1115 had a significant negative log-fold change (adjusted p-value < 0.05) (Fig. 3).
 The top five most significantly differentially expressed genes were PDC6 (negative), ADH7 (positive), HXT1 (negative), PCK1 (positive), and CTT1 (negative).
+All significantly expressed genes for this comparison can be found in [Supplemental Data 3.](./data/results/thin_vs_early_shrink_results.csv)

 <img width="875" height="540" alt="fig3" src="https://github.com/user-attachments/assets/6b66bafe-2371-4b57-8c2f-d7e1834e9fc7" />